bcgov/issuer-kit/README.md

 - to access the `wa-public` webapp, use the following username/password combination: `wa-user/wa-user`.

-**Please Note:** the `wa-admin` user can also access the public webapp, however `wa-public` will only be able to access the public site.
+:warning: The `wa-admin` user can also access the public webapp, however `wa-public` will only be able to access the public site.
 When testing locally, it is recommended to open admin and public sites in two different browsers in order to prevent cookies to auto-login the admin user onto the public site.

 ## Credential Schema